johnpuddephatt/hidinginplainsight/src/cinemas/dominion-theatre.md

 image: https://res.cloudinary.com/hpph/image/upload/v1596451169/hidinginplainsight/dominiontheatre.svg
 location: '{"type":"Point","coordinates":[-1.5311269,53.8269743]}'
 address: Montreal Avenue
-description: This large 1539-seat cinema opened in 1934, and included facilities for theatrical productions (such as changing rooms), though apparately they were rarely used.
+description: This large 1,539 seat cinema opened in 1934, and included facilities for theatrical productions (such as changing rooms), though apparently they were rarely used.
 The cinema closed in 1967, became a bingo hall and eventually burned down.
 The plot has since been developed over.
 description_extended: The cinema was likely named Dominion in reference to the adjacent streets all being named after Canadian cities (Montreal Avenue etc);
   Canada at that time being part of the British dominion.